Facepunch/chippy-docs/docs/tutorials/music.md

     Storm | `storm` | `010`
     Xulgon | `invasion` | `011`

+!!! abstract "Download campaign songs"
+    These are the song files used in the campaigns, for you to learn from or remix: [**campaign_songs.zip**](https://files.facepunch.com/ryleigh/200115-tgZam9/campaign_songs.zip)

 ## Custom Songs

 ### Example

-Here's an example song I put together:
+Here's an example song:
 [**music.zip**](https://files.facepunch.com/ryleigh/200115-tn3Hqc/music.zip)

-To use it in your stage, unzip the `music` folder and place it somewhere in your plugin folder.<br />
+To test it in your stage, unzip the `music` folder and place it somewhere in your plugin folder.<br />
 In the stage config json file, enter the path to the song config file.

 ```json